cabrerahector/wordpress-popular-posts/readme.txt

 * Public release

 == Upgrade Notice ==
 From version 2.0 and on, Wordpress Popular Posts requires Wordpress 2.8 at least in order to function correctly.
-If you're not running Wordpress 2.8 (or newer) please do not upgrade to/install version 2.x!
-Also, if you are upgrading from any version prior to Wordpress Popular Posts 1.4.6, please update to 1.4.6 first before moving to 2.x!
+If you're not running Wordpress 2.8 (or newer) please use Wordpress Popular Posts v.1.5.1 instead.
+Also, if you are upgrading from any version prior to Wordpress Popular Posts 1.4.6, please update to 1.4.6 first!